 In comparison with space heaters, window heat pump units are much more efficient when heating during winter.
 They focus on warming an entire room rather than a limited space and are able to do this at a much lower cost.
 They may appear heavy-duty and much larger than space heaters, but the amount of energy they consume is a lot less!

-As is evident from the name, window heat pumps fit in a window frame without any hassle or extensive installation procedure.
-The size of your window heat pump air conditioner determines the size of the opening required.
+The size of your window heater determines the size of the opening required.
 The cost of installing and operating these units is much lower than a ducted HVAC system, which works for an entire house.

 How Do Window Heat Pumps Work?